Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Observational Appearance

 Below, we predict a variety of non-thermal transients from a jetted WD-BH/NS merger system that corresponds to Categories I, II, and III, respectively, of our simulation runs.
 They are: (i) X-ray transients with simultaneous GRBs; (ii) Long-duration X-ray transients accompanied by GRBs only at late times; (iii) Ultra-long X-ray transients.

 It is important to note that the accretion rates derived from our simulations are not anticipated to directly mirror the realistic behavior of light curves.
-Since radiative emission is contingent upon numerous factors, including radiative transfer, jet generation, and viscous processes (see discussion in \S \ref{sec4_3}), we do not model the realistic light curve and spectral evolution in this context.
+Since the observed emission depends on multiple factors, including accretion processes, jet dynamics, energy dissipation, and radiative processes (see discussion in \S\ref{sec4_3}, \S\ref{sec5_1} and \ref{sec5_2}), we do not model the realistic light curve and spectral evolution in this context.
 Instead, we just give some qualitative predictions on the possible observational signatures.

 \begin{itemize} \item X-ray transients with simultaneous GRBs \end{itemize}

 Category I generally corresponds to systems involving a more massive WD (e.g., $M_* \simeq 1.1$--$1.3\,M_\odot$) and a less massive (e.g., $\lesssim 5\, M_\odot$) BH or NS, resulting in an extremely violent RPD process and a very high accretion rate.
 We expect that Category I systems may produce both X-ray transients and GRBs simultaneously, with the duration of their prompt emission lasting up to $\sim 10^{2}$ s.